Psiphon-Labs/psiphon-tunnel-core/ConsoleClient/README.md

   2. Once completed, verify that you see an image named `psiclient` when running: `docker images`

 #####Run the build:
+  *Ensure that the command below is run from within the `ConsoleClient` directory*

   ```bash
   cd .. && \